Jamali (band): DVDs

-A special edition DVD of Jamali's album Yours Fatally was released.
+A DVD version of Jamali's album Yours Fatally was released.
 It included music videos for "Love Me for Me", "Yours Fatally", "Maisha", and "Secrets".

 Controversy

 Jamali's song "Maisha" was the subject of a scandal.
 It was alleged that Jamali had stolen the song from popular Kenyan musician Nameless.
 However, Jamali released their CD/DVD of Yours Fatally and credited Nameless as one of the writers of "Maisha".